Skip to content

 Two shared helpers handle setup and rendering for you, so each player script is just the Media Blocks pipeline:

-1. VisioForgeEnvironment.Configure() runs automatically before the first scene loads and prepares the bundled native runtime — you don't manage any native dependencies or paths.
+1. VisioForgeEnvironment.Configure() runs automatically before the first scene loads and prepares the bundled native runtime for the current platform — Windows DLL search path, macOS dylib loader hints, Android Java bootstrap, or iOS framework bring-up.
+You don't manage any native dependencies or paths.
+The full story is in Bootstrap and lifecycle.

 2. VisioForgeEnvironment.InitializeSdk() initializes the SDK once.
 Call it before you build a pipeline (the sample players call it in Start()).